VUKOZ-OEL/acuveg_database/_pages/database.md

 permalink: /database/
 sidebar:
   nav: "main"
+  pagination: false
+show_prev_next: false
 ---

-This page features preview of database, full web version is [here]()

-Tha data can be downloaded in [tabular form](https://github.com/VUKOZ-OEL/AKUVEG/blob/main/database/database.txt).
-File includes detailed description of forest stand, noise attenuation measurement and LiDAR data derived variables.
+Tha full version of database can be downloaded <a href="https://zenodo.org/" target="_blank" rel="noopener noreferrer"><strong>here</strong></a>.
+Including detailed description of forest stand, noise attenuation measurement and LiDAR data (in a form of pre-processed point-clouds) and derived variables.

+## Data description
+Will be filled according to final version of database ...